Last Updated on September 8, 2025

 Giant companies maintain the quality and reputation of their products, as their brand image is their greatest asset—and Fluke is no exception.
 Fluke is a globally recognized name in the field of electronic testing equipment, especially known for producing high-quality digital multimeters packed with advanced features.

-In this article, we’ll uncover some insightful facts about Fluke multimeters, explore how and where they are manufactured, and explain why professionals worldwide trust this brand.
+In this article, we’ll uncover some insightful facts about Fluke multimeters, explore their manufacturing process and location, and explain why professionals worldwide trust this brand.

 A Brief History of Fluke Corporation